 Each application performs a slightly different function, Grant explained.

-AppAssure creates fast backup snapshots of a system.
+AppAssure (now known as Rapid Recovery) creates fast backup snapshots of a system.
 It makes image-based snapshots of server and infrastructure software, and can make a full backup of a system within a few minutes.

 AppAssure was originally developed by a startup company of the same name, which was purchased by Dell in 2012.